 - salted butter - you'll brown this butter in a pan, and then save half of it for your frosting later!

-- pecan chips - I just picked up a bag of these pecan chips and they worked perfectly.
+- pecan chips - I just picked up a bag of these pecan chips and they worked perfectly in these pumpkin rolls.

 - light brown sugar - adds to that gooey sweet filling!

-- pumpkin pie spice - we're using pumpkin pie spice instead of just cinnamon to emphasize to the pumpkin flavors in these pumpkin spice cinnamon rolls!
+- pumpkin pie spice - we're using pumpkin pie spice instead of just cinnamon!
+These warm spices will emphasize the pumpkin flavors in these pumpkin spice cinnamon rolls!
 If you prefer, you can just use cinnamon and they'll still be SO GOOD.

 Finally, we'll make our brown butter cream cheese frosting to spread on our warm rolls.
 This is the easiest part -- here's what you'll need!

 - brown butter - the remainder of the brown butter from the filling step.
-This is going to make the BEST cream cheese frosting you've ever had!
+This is going to make the BEST cream cheese icing you've ever had!